 - Defined criteria for membership of any group or club run by the company - A registration system in place which holds the name and address of each participating individual, plus emergency contact numbers, and details of medical or special needs.

-In addition that we keep records of:
+In addition, that we keep records of:

-- Attendance

-- Accidents (written in incident book)

-- Consent forms when applicable (ie. Overnight stay)

-- Any complaints and grievances
+- Attendance - Accidents (written in CoisCéim's Internal Accident/Incident Investigation form) - Consent forms when applicable (i.e. Overnight stay) - Any complaints and grievances

 7. INVOLVEMENT OF PRIMARY CARERS